 About 18 months ago, lawyers made filings in the case alleging that the government was violating the agreement.
-Among the claims: Unaccompanied minors at the Shiloh Treatment Center were being injected with psychiatric drugs without proper consent.
+Among the claims: Unaccompanied minors at Shiloh Treatment Center were being injected with psychiatric drugs without proper consent.

-On July 30, U.S. district Judge Dolly Gee ordered the government to stop drugging the children without the consent of a parent, a court order, or without following Texas law on administering such drugs on an emergency basis.
+On July 30, U.S. District Judge Dolly Gee ordered the government to stop drugging the children without the consent of a parent, a court order, or without following Texas law on administering such drugs on an emergency basis.